zcaudate-me/cronj/README.md

       - "schedule", to specify when the task should run
       - "handler", the actual procedure that provides the functionality for a task

 Tasks can be added and removed on the fly through the `cronj` library interface and the library will then keep an eye out on the time.
 At the correct time that a task has been scheduled to start, the task handler will be launched in another thread.
+The actual polling loop is quite efficient and will only poll a maximum of twice every second with a 1ms timing error.
+Future improvements to the loop will hope to preempt the time that tasks should start and sleep until it is necessary to wake up.

                                         task-list
                 __...--+----+----+----+----+----+----+----+----+----+----+----+----+